microsoft/qsharp-compiler/src/Passes/CONTRIBUTING.md

 ## Style discrepancy

 In case of a discrepancy between this guideline and `clang-tidy` or `clang-format`, clang tools rule.
-In case of discrepancy between this guide and any guides subsequently referenced guides, this guide rule.
+In case of discrepancy between this guide and any guides subsequently referenced guides, this guide rules.
 However, feel free to suggest changes.
 Changes will be incorporated on the basis that updated styles are apply to new code and not existing code.

 ## Naming